gtbu/Typesetter5.1.1-CE/README.md

 This Typesetter 5.1.1ce - version is an improved fork of Typesetter 5.1.1b1 of summer 2019.
-The momentary 5.2RC (https://github.com/Typesetter/Typesetter) has nearly all of these features except a blue dashboard and mod deflate (for slow providers and smartphones essential) - and some improvements over this version.
+The momentary 5.2RC (https://github.com/Typesetter/Typesetter) has nearly all of these features except a blue dashboard and blue login and mod deflate (for slow providers and smartphones essential) - and some improvements over this version.

 * It contains the newest security issues and some small modifications and updates and runs with php 5.6+ up to php 7.3.
 (5.4+ , if less and scss-compilers are not used, or with activated old compilers by renaming  css-old.php and renaming 5.6 to 5.4 in the common.php)